MSX: 2014

-2019 Revival
+2019

-In 2019, a group of fans developed the so-called MSX Mini Replica.
-It is a 1:2 scale reproduction of the Philips VG-8020 computer compatible with the software of the MSX, MSX2, MSX2 + and Turbo R generations.
+In 2019, a group of fans developed the MSX Mini Replica.
+It is a 1:2 scale reproduction of the Philips VG-8020 computer compatible with the software of the MSX, MSX2, MSX2+, and TurboR generations.
 It incorporates 2 USB ports, an HDMI video output and internally uses the same hardware as the C64 Mini.
-Connecting an additional peripheral, called MSX Player, can run original games on ROM cartridge.
+Connecting an additional peripheral called MSX Player allows it to run original games on ROM cartridges.

-2020 Revival
+2020

 The MSXVR is a computer released in 2020 and compatible with the MSX family of computers.
 Like the latest Zemmix game consoles, it is also based on a Raspberry Pi card with additional circuitry to connect the original MSX peripherals.

+2023

+In 2022, Nishi announced an official revival of the MSX computer standard dubbed the MSX3, to be implemented in multiple configurations, including an upgrade cartridge to existing MSX computers.
+Later, in 2023 following a successful crowdfunding campaign, an IoT device resembling a Game Boy with a keyboard, the MSX0, was revealed, intended for IoT uses, alongside the base MSX3 unit.
+Plans also call for a supercomputer, the MSX Turbo X 128, based around the concept of clusters.
+But due to the bankruptcy of Nishi, which was previously the result of the bankruptcy of ASCII in the 90's and his previous flamboyant lifestyle (as described in the article from The New York Times in 1992), there is little to come of these beautiful plans for an MSX3 system.
+Nishi is seeking for money, but cannot spend it because of his bankruptcy.
+As previously noted by the author of the article in question from The New York Times (Andrew Pollack), Nishi is more of a sales manager and entrepreneur than an engineer.